 Another month brings forward a new Visa Bulletin.
 Each month the Department of State (DOS) publishes a bulletin that delineates the availability of employment-based (EB), family-based (FB), and diversity lottery (DV) visa numbers, and because these bulletins provide critical information related to visa availability, they’re worth examining.

 There are several dates related to every immigration case that are critical to each petitioner’s ability to obtain a visa, and these dates are highlighted in the monthly visa bulletins.
-A case’s eligibility is determined by its initiation date with the United States Citizenship and Immigrations Services (USCIS) or Department of Labor (DOL), which marks its priority date (think of it as a place in line for an initial filing).
+A case’s eligibility is determined by its initiation date with the United States Citizenship and Immigration Services (USCIS) or Department of Labor (DOL), which marks its priority date (or a place in line for an initial filing).
 To remain current, an applicant’s priority date must predate the posted final action date listed on the bulletin.

 When a visa category is listed as ‘current’ in the bulletin, enough visa numbers remain for every approved petitioner in that specific category, and country of chargeability (country of origin), to be issued an immigrant visa.
 Thus, if a country’s visa category lists with a C on the bulletin, all qualified applicants within that category are authorized for visa issuance.
 If a date is provided, instead of a C, the petitioners in that category must have a priority date that comes before the final action date listed.

 In March, forward movement is limited across the board.
-For the sixth month in a row, every country not specifically listed remains current in each category.
+For the 6th month in a row, every country not specifically listed, remains current in each category.

 There are, however, a few exceptions in the March Visa Bulletin that are worth reviewing:

 - EB-2 jumps forward another two months to December 8, 2013.

 - EB-3 similarly advances to November 15, 2014.

 - Other Workers category is forwarded a month to March 1, 2007.